-DISPUTE: CLAIM OF EMPLOYES: That John A. Cooper be restored to service at Mitchell, Indiana, and paid for all time lost at rate of 78 cents per hour, eight (8) hours per day and six (6) days per week, from April 14, 1939, until restored to service on account of being furloughed April 14, 1939, in violation of Rules 30, 26 and paragraph B of miscellaneous rule, page 24, of current agreement, also violation Section VI of the Railway Labor Act, the violation being assignment of carmen from other seniority points to do the work formerly performed by Cooper.
+DISPUTE: CLAIM OF EMPLOYES: That John E. Leonard be restored to service at Orleans, Indiana, and paid for all time lost at the rate of seventy-eight cents (78¢) per hour, eight (8) hours per day and six (6) days per week, from April 14, 1939, until restored to service on account of being furloughed April 14, 1939, in violation of Rules 30, 26 and paragraph B of miscellaneous rule, page 24 of current agreement, also violation of Section VI of the Railway Labor Act; the violation being assignment of carmen from other seniority points to do the work formerly performed by Leonard.

-In Award No. 491, rendered by the Division July 31, 1940, the claim was remanded without prejudice, in conformity with the following findings:
+In Award No. 495, rendered by the Division July 31, 1940, the claim was remanded without prejudice, in conformity with the following findings:

-"Car Inspector John A. Cooper was properly furloughed, but his furlough did not destroy his seniority rights.
+"Car Inspector John E. Leonard was properly furloughed, but his furlough did not destroy his seniority rights.
 When the work requirements of a seniority point or assignment have decreased to the extent that the services of even one employe are not required full time, the agreement permits negotiation to protect the interests of the respective parties and prevents any arbitrary change.